Caring and Cleaning Your Bullet Jewelry

 A tiny bit of Brasso (a commercial brass cleaner) works wonders for cleaning your bullet pendant.
 Place a dab about half the size of a pea onto a dry soft cloth and work it into the cloth.
 Gently wipe your bullet pendant leaving a light coating of Brasso on it; a thin coating is all you need.
 Allow it to dry for a minute or two.
 Lightly buff off the dried Brasso with another soft cloth, no need to buff hard.
 You will now have a beautiful shine on your bullet pendant.

 Use the same dry cloth you've buffed with, the one with the dry Brasso residue on it, to gently wipe your gemstone or crystal.
 This will give the stone or crystal a new luster and shine.
 Not many people know that Brasso is used to polish amber, which is an extremely porous gemstone.

-Once you've cleaned your bullet, you'll want to retain the shine by storing it in an air tight baggie or container.
+Once you've cleaned your bullet casing, you'll want to retain the shine by storing it in an air tight baggie or container.
 The trick to keeping most metals from tarnishing or turning your skin a weird color is to KEEP IT CLEAN, it's that simple.
 Most likely you're not allergic to copper or brass even if it turns your skin colors; it's because the metal is dirty.